weerd/php-style/README.md

 return Weerd\PhpStyle\configure($finder);
 ```

-### Example using default ruleset and passing additional rules
+### Example using default ruleset and additional rules

+The following example returns a configuration with the [default](https://github.com/weerd/php-style/blob/master/src/rules/default.php) rules, along with two additional rules included in the final set of rules for PHP styles.

 ```php
 <?php